dhuzard/dhuzard.github.io/_projects/hcm-explorer.md

 author_profile: false
 ---

 <p>Welcome to the Home Cage Monitoring (HCM) System Explorer.
-This tool allows you to filter, search, and compare various HCM systems based on their technologies and capabilities.</p>
+This experimental tool allows you to filter, search, and compare various HCM systems based on their technologies and capabilities.</p>

 <p><a href="/assets/hcm-explorer/" class="btn btn--success" target="_blank">Launch the HCM Explorer App</a></p>

 <p>The application will open in a new page.
 It is a self-contained tool for interactive data exploration.</p>

+<p>Disclaimer: this is an experimental app!
+Created only as a proof of concept.</p>